Benign prostate enlargementSee all parts of this guide Hide guide parts

 A thin, flexible instrument called a cytoscope is inserted into the urethra.
 A laser fibre is then passed through the cytoscope to destroy the excess prostate tissue that is blocking the urine flow.

-The procedure is recommended for men with an enlarged prostate who don't have a high risk of developing complications from treatment, such as men who:
+The procedure is recommended for those who don't have a high risk of developing complications from treatment, such as men and anyone with a prostate who:

-- don't have an increased risk of bleeding
+- doesn't have an increased risk of bleeding

-In these "low-risk" men, Greenlight laser surgery is thought to be as effective as TURP, but also has several benefits.
+In these "low-risk" groups, Greenlight laser surgery is thought to be as effective as TURP, but also has several benefits.

 - a shorter hospital stay – the procedure is often carried out as a day case

 - recovery is quicker